Chapter Seven: Loud, Fast, and Keep Going

-"Chapter Seven: Loud, Fast, and Keep Going" is the seventh episode in the first season of the American black comedy crime drama television series Barry.
+"Chapter Seven: Loud, Fast, and Keep Going" is the seventh episode in the first season of the American crime tragicomedy television series Barry.
 The episode was directed by series co-creator Alec Berg and written by Elizabeth Sarnoff, and originally aired on HBO on May 6, 2018.
 In the episode, Barry (Bill Hader) deals with the aftermath of the botched bum-rush and begins to struggle with the morality of his actions.

 The episode received acclaim from critics, particularly for Hader's performance.
 At the 70th Primetime Emmy Awards, Hader won the Outstanding Lead Actor in a Comedy Series for his performance in the episode, while Sarnoff was nominated for Outstanding Writing for a Comedy Series.